 For further questions please contact us at 586-575-9500 or firstname.lastname@example.org.

-GPA offers tutoring to children in all grade levels, and in various subjects.
+GPA offers tutoring to children in all grade levels, and in reading and math.
 Our teachers are here to make sure your child succeeds in school, and are willing to go the extra mile to make sure that happens.
 The goal of tutoring sessions is to fill in gaps that students missed in previous lessons, in hopes of getting/keeping all students at or above grade level.
 During tutoring, students also have time to ask a question about a problem on their homework before going home.

 Northwest Academy is open to all students and committed to supporting at-risk students and their families.
 Please contact us if you have children who may have a disability and need special education.